Compair numbers up to one million.

 Click the button below to get instant access to these premium worksheets for use in the classroom or at a home.

-Comparing numbers means determining which of two numbers is larger or smaller.
+Comparing numbers means determining which of the two numbers is larger or smaller.
 To compare numbers up to one million, we look at the value of each digit starting from the highest place (hundred thousand, ten thousand, thousands, hundreds, tens, and ones).
-We compare digits place-by-place, starting with the largest place value.
+We compare digits place-by-place, beginning with the largest place value.

 Example 1: